 Each of these 5 leading indicators can be a reflective guide in your family journey toward more intimate communication and connection around Money→Wealth→Estate Planning.
 By working with your financial advisor, you can incorporate these leading indicators and practices into your family engagement to help you move closer to one of life’s most elusive and rewarding destinations: enduring family harmony.

 About the author

-Dr. Timothy Habbershon is currently a managing director of Fidelity Investments.
-For more than 25 years, Dr. Habbershon has been an advisor, consultant, and coach to ownership and management teams of large family-controlled firms and family offices worldwide.
-Prior to joining Fidelity Investments, Dr. Habbershon founded three applied research and practice institutes for enterprising families at the School of Business at the University of South Dakota, The Wharton School of the University of Pennsylvania, and Babson College, where he also founded a global applied research initiative, the STEP Project, and is currently an adjunct faculty member in family enterprising.
-Dr. Habbershon received a bachelor of arts degree in psychology from Grove City College, a master of divinity degree from Gordon-Conwell Theological Seminary, and an MBA and a doctorate degree in adult education from the University of South Dakota.
+Dr. Timothy Habbershon is a Managing Director at Fidelity Investments and is the founder and leader of the Fidelity Center for Family Engagement.
+For more than 25 years, Dr. Habbershon has been an advisor, consultant, and coach to ownership and management teams of large family-controlled firms and family offices worldwide, focusing on their family and organizational transitions.
+He is also Adjunct Professor of Entrepreneurship at Babson College and serves on the boards of a number of family-owned companies.
+Prior to joining Fidelity Investments, he founded 3 institutes for enterprising families at the Beacom School of Business at the University of South Dakota, the Wharton School of the University of Pennsylvania, and Babson College, where he also founded a global applied research initiative, the STEP Project.
 The opinions expressed are those of the author and do not necessarily reflect those of Fidelity Investments.

 Next steps to consider